 FICO were the pioneers of scoring, and I headed their European analytics back in the 1980s.
 After that, I co-founded Scoreplus with Helen McNab, and have been consulting with credit institutions ever since.

 The idea of Scoreplus was to change how people think about analytics in the credit business.
 We started with the technical end of scoring but expanded from the models to their use in the organization.
 And tried to change how companies work.

 Are there any particular challenges that are recurring for most of your clients?

 One of the key challenges is trying to make a company more reactive.
 Big banks move slowly.
-In part, it ’s down to internal reporting and communications lines.
+In part, it's down to internal reporting and communications lines.
 If you want to be faster, there are five links in the chain: spot things are changing, figure out why it’s happening, think through what to do about it, get governance (and regulatory) approval, deliver it through IT.

 The company’s overall reaction time is the sum of the time in the five links so you must think through the entire process.
 Competitive advantage is largely up to how responsive you are – and those five links determine whether you’re responsive or not.
 To be effective in changing things, you have to understand and manage the process.

 Why is analytics important in the credit industry and finance as a whole?

 Customers are changing, and creditors need to pick up on those changes.
 No customer today banks with a single institution; everyone has multiple financial relationships.
 So financial companies must look at the share of wallet.
 You want the right kind of customer, the right wallet, and you want as big a part of that wallet as possible.
 That means you must be sensitive to what customers are doing – and how it’s changing.